idaholab/moose/framework/doc/content/source/materials/DerivativeParsedMaterial.md

-If a material property `M` is listed in [!param](/Materials/DerivativeParsedMaterial/material_property_names) a special syntax (`M(c1,c2)` where `c1` and `c2` are variables) can be used to declare variable dependences  as well as selecting derivatives of material properties (for example, `d2M:=D[M(c1,c2),c2,c2]` would make the second derivative of `M` with respect to `c2` available as `d2M` in the parsed function expression).
+If a material property `M` is listed in [!param](/Materials/DerivativeParsedMaterial/material_property_names) a special syntax (`M(c1,c2)` where `c1` and `c2` are variables) can be used to declare variable dependencies  as well as selecting derivatives of material properties (for example, `d2M:=D[M(c1,c2),c2,c2]` would make the second derivative of `M` with respect to `c2` available as `d2M` in the parsed function expression).
 If variable dependencies are declared, the necessary derivatives of the coupled